-The FJG Academies Portal contains tailored and evolving content, collated from a variety of sources, to help you and your school move forward through the conversion process.
+The FJG Academies Portal contains tailored and evolving content, collated from a variety of sources.
+This information will help you and your school move forward through the conversion process.

-If you are a school considering academy status, a school already on the road to conversion, a converted academy, a sponsored academy or any other party with an interest in Academies, then please contact Penny Hepburn on 01206 835300 or via email, to find out more.
+If you are a school considering academy status, a school already on the road to conversion, a converted academy, a sponsored academy, or any other party with an interest in Academies, then please contact 01245 890110 or email [email protected].

 The Academies Act passed in July 2010 enables all schools to become academies.
-Those schools which are judged by Ofsted to be outstanding or good with outstanding features are automatically eligible to apply for academy status.
-All other schools are able to apply if they are in partnership with an outstanding or good (with outstanding features) school.
+Schools which are judged by Ofsted to be outstanding or good with outstanding features are automatically eligible to apply for academy status.
+Other schools are able to apply if they are in partnership with an outstanding or good (with outstanding features) school.

-VA schools are maintained by the local authority but are supported by a charitable foundation, which is usually religious in character.
+VA schools are maintained by the local authority but are supported by a charitable foundation; which is usually religious in character.
 The governing body of a VA school employs all the staff and acts as the school’s admission authority.
-The land and buildings are normally owned by the foundation, although in many cases the playing fields are owned by the local authority.
+Land and buildings are normally owned by the foundation; although in many cases the playing fields are owned by the local authority.

-The foundation appoints the majority of Governors and is also likely to have contributed financially to the costs of establishing the school and any capital projects.
+The foundation appoints the majority of Governors.
+It is also likely to have contributed financially to the costs of establishing the school; and any capital projects.

 Until recently foundations were reluctant to promote and support the conversion of VA schools into academies.
-They were concerned that the Academies Act did not contain sufficient assurances that the religious ethos and assets of VA schools would be protected.
+They were concerned that the Academies Act did not contain sufficient assurances to protect the religious ethos and assets of VA schools.

-However, the Department for Education has recently published legal documents which have been approved by the National Society and Catholic Education Service, that provide the assurances they sought, which means that there are likely to be a significant number of VA schools acquiring academy freedoms – either as a single entity or as part of a chain or federation – in the lifetime of this Parliament.
+The Department for Education has however recently published legal documents which have been approved by the National Society and Catholic Education Service.
+These documents provided the assurances sought by foundations.
+Which means there are likely to be a significant number of VA schools acquiring academy freedoms; in the lifetime of this Parliament.
+Either as a single entity or as part of a chain or federation.

 However, there are still some specific issues which the governing bodies of VA schools need to take into account when considering conversion to academy status.